A Typical Day Teaching in Japan

 Amity’s curriculum, teaching materials, workshops, and training sessions are developed by the enthusiastic staff that make up the Education Department.
 Native English Teachers who have flourished in progressively responsible roles at the school can further their careers by joining the Education Department.

 Project Trainers aid in opening new schools.
 While working at the new school, they are responsible for teaching prospective student lessons to build student enrollment, helping with marketing the new school, teaching set lessons and helping train and support new Native English Teachers.
 Project Trainers also aid in the development and design of i Lessons for the Practical Course.

 Area Trainers support the Native English Teachers throughout their career with Amity.
 They plan and conduct both Initial Training and Follow-Up Training, help with curriculum development and training teachers for new classes, as well as providing emotional support to Native English Teachers.

 Personnel Recruiters are former Amity NETs who have the opportunity to join Amity’s recruitment offices located domestically in Japan or overseas.
 Personnel Recruiters promote the Amity brand at career fairs, conduct interview sessions and assist in hiring decisions to support Amity’s business development.
 The Personnel Recruiters make up the Recruiting Department.
 The domestic office is part of the NET Support Department.

 Amity’s Head of Teacher Development oversees the planning and conducting of both Initial Training and Follow-Up Training, conducts performance evaluations and supports the Area Trainers.

-Amity’s Chief Educational Administrator directs the Area Trainers, processes contract renewals and acts as a liaison for Amity’s President and school management.
+Amity’s Chief Coordinator oversees the NET Support Department staff within the Education Department, contract renewals, and acts as a liaison for Amity’s President and school management.